Private-equity secondary market: Continued Expansion in the Mid-2000s

-In the years immediately following the dot-com crash, many investors sought an early exit from their outstanding commitments to the private equity asset class, particularly venture capital.
-As a result, the nascent secondary market became an increasingly active sector within private equity in these years.
-Secondary transaction volume increased from historical levels of 2% or 3% of private-equity commitments to 5% of the addressable market.
+During this period Secondaries transaction volume increased from historical levels of 2% or 3% of annual private-equity commitments to 5% or roughly 1% of the addressable market representing all existing private equity assets in circulation.
 Many of the largest financial institutions (e.g., Deutsche Bank, Abbey National, UBS AG) sold portfolios of direct investments and "pay-to-play" funds portfolios that were typically used as a means to gain entry to lucrative leveraged finance and mergers and acquisitions assignments but had created hundreds of millions of dollars of losses.

-2004 to 2007

-The surge in activity in the secondary market, between 2004 and 2007, prompted new entrants to the market.
+The surge in activity in the secondary market between 2004 and 2007 also prompted new entrants to the market.
 It was during this time that the market evolved from what had previously been a relatively small niche into a functioning and important area of the private-equity industry.
 Prior to 2004, the market was still characterized by limited liquidity and distressed prices with private-equity funds trading at significant discounts to fair value.
 Beginning in 2004 and extending through 2007, the secondary market transformed into a more efficient market in which assets for the first time traded at or above their estimated fair values and liquidity increased dramatically.
 During these years, the secondary market transitioned from a niche sub-category in which the majority of sellers were distressed to an active market with ample supply of assets and numerous market participants.
 By 2006, active portfolio management had become far more common in the increasingly developed secondary market, and an increasing number of investors had begun to pursue secondary sales to rebalance their private-equity portfolios.
 The continued evolution of the private-equity secondary market reflected the maturation and evolution of the larger private-equity industry.

+Secondaries market growth accelerated as the mid-2000s buyout boom picked up steam culminating in the milestone California Public Employees' Retirement System (CalPERS) transaction in which it sold a $2.1 billion portfolio of legacy private-equity funds at the end of 2007, after an extensive first-of-its-kind auction process managed by UBS Investment Bank.
+The ultimate buying group included Oak Hill Investment Management, Conversus Capital, Lexington Partners, HarbourVest, Coller Capital, and Pantheon Ventures.
+The CalPERS transaction came closely on the heels of other UBS-managed auctions for Ohio Bureau of Workers' Compensation which sold a $650 million portfolio of private-equity fund interests to a consortium of buyers led by Pomona Capital as well as MetLife which sold $400 million portfolio of private-equity fund interests to CSFB Strategic Partners.